Cramps suck, but are energy drinks helpful or harmful for people that regularly suffer from them?

-Some say energy drink might be the cause of cramps, others say that energy drinks can help with cramps.
+Some people say that energy drinks might be the cause of cramps, others say that energy drinks can help with cramps.

-Now which is a myth and which is a fact?
+Which is myth and which is a fact?

 Ingredients in Energy Drinks

-Caffeine however can contribute to cramps thus depending on your situation, you might want to stay away from energy drinks for a while if cramps are a serious problem for you.
+However, caffeine can contribute to cramps, thus depending on your situation, you might want to stay away from energy drinks for a while if cramps are a serious problem for you.

 Guarana can naturally increase the amount of caffeine in an energy drink.
 Therefore, if you see guarana extracts added to an energy drink, it might possibly have way more caffeine than what is stated.